-In her forthcoming book, A Woman’s Guide to Muscle & Strength, due to be published in in the UK and Europe in April 2012, McCormick dispels five common fitness myths and explains why strength training should be a part of every woman’s fitness regimen.
+In her book, A Woman’s Guide to Muscle & Strength, due to be published in April 2012, McCormick dispels five common fitness myths and explains why strength training should be a part of every woman’s fitness regimen.

 1. Lifting weights creates bulky muscles.
 Contrary to many women’s concerns, strength training using heavy weights won’t result in a manly bodybuilder-type physique.
 “Men and women who train similarly have the ability to increase their muscular strength, but because women have lower levels of testosterone and fewer and smaller muscle fibres than men, they do not have the ability to increase muscle size the way men do,” McCormick says.

 2. Weight loss requires more cardio and less strength training.
 “Many women believe it’s necessary to include cardio only when they have a weight-loss goal, but nothing could be further from the truth,” McCormick says.
 To lose weight, both cardiorespiratory exercise and strength training should be part of an exercise programme.
 “Cardio exercise ups the ante on calorific expenditure and improves the health of your heart, blood vessels, brain tissues and other vital organs,” McCormick adds.